What are Zombie Cells & How Can We Remove Them?

 What do zombie cells mean for your skin health?

 Being our most exposed organ, our skin experiences a lot of DNA damage from UV exposure.
-Sun damaged skin leads to stress-induced senescence, activating the DNA damage response, and prematurely sending our cells into senescence.
-This accumulation of senescent cells in the skin leads to a weakened skin barrier, which can cause visible signs of aging, such as sagging and wrinkles, an accumulation of dead skin cells on the face and body, and compromises your body’s ability to protect itself from external stressors.
-These cells can also travel to the rest of the body, and can have drastic implications on overall health.
+Sun-damaged skin leads to stress-induced senescence, activating the DNA damage response and prematurely sending our cells into senescence.[3]
+This accumulation of senescent cells in the skin leads to a weakened skin barrier, which can cause visible signs of aging, such as sagging and wrinkles.
+Worse than that, it compromises your body’s immune system and puts it at a higher risk of chronic inflammation.[6]

 What do zombie cells mean for your skin health?

 Being our most exposed organ, our skin experiences a lot of DNA damage from UV exposure.
-Sun damaged skin leads to stress-induced senescence, activating the DNA damage response, and prematurely sending our cells into senescence.
-This accumulation of senescent cells in the skin leads to a weakened skin barrier, which can cause visible signs of aging, such as sagging and wrinkles, an accumulation of dead skin cells on the face and body, and compromises your body’s ability to protect itself from external stressors.
-These cells can also travel to the rest of the body, and can have drastic implications on overall health.
+Sun-damaged skin leads to stress-induced senescence, activating the DNA damage response and prematurely sending our cells into senescence.[3]
+This accumulation of senescent cells in the skin leads to a weakened skin barrier, which can cause visible signs of aging, such as sagging and wrinkles.
+Worse than that, it compromises your body’s immune system and puts it at a higher risk of chronic inflammation.[6]

-Luckily, there is a class of molecules, called “senotherapeutics”, with the ability to prevent the accumulation of and clear away zombie cells by inducing apoptosis (cell suicide).
-This class of molecules has shown promising effects on preventing and reversing the aging process by reducing senescent burden in the body.
-In fact, a 2019 study determined that senotherapeutic molecules are able to ease, and occasionally reverse, several age-related illnesses, including Alzheimer’s disease!
-[6] Senotherapeutic molecules have shown great potential in the longevity sciences, but how about their specific implications on long term skin care?
+Luckily, a class of molecules called “senotherapeutics” can prevent the accumulation of and clear away zombie cells.
+This class of molecules has shown promising effects on preventing and reversing the aging process by reducing the senescent burden in the body.
+A 2019 study determined that senotherapeutic molecules can ease and occasionally reverse several age-related illnesses, including Alzheimer’s disease!
+[7] Senotherapeutic molecules have shown great potential in the longevity sciences, but what are their specific implications on skin longevity?

 Related Products